Optimal Weight Adaptation of Model Predictive Control for Connected and Automated Vehicles in Mixed Traffic with Bayesian Optimization: Introduction

 \section{Introduction}

-Recent advancements in connected and automated vehicles (CAVs) provide a promising opportunity in improving safety and reducing both energy consumption and travel delay \cite{guanetti2018control,ersal2020connected}.
-In our previous work \cite{Malikopoulos2020,mahbub2020sae-2,chalaki2020TCST,Bang2022combined}, we addressed coordination and routing problems for CAVs given full penetration of CAVs.
+Recent advancements in connected and automated vehicles (CAVs) provide a promising chance in reducing both energy consumption and travel delay \cite{guanetti2018control,ersal2020connected}.
+In our previous work \cite{Malikopoulos2020,chalaki2020TCST,Bang2022combined}, we addressed coordination and routing problems for CAVs given full penetration of CAVs.
 However, CAVs will gradually penetrate the market and co-exist with human-driven vehicles (HDVs) in the next decades.
 Therefore, addressing safe and efficient motion planning and control for CAVs in mixed traffic given various human driving styles is highly important.
-Several control approaches have been proposed in the literature such as optimal control \cite{Zhao2018ITSC}, model predictive control \cite{mahbub2022_ifac,wang2022data}, learning-based control \cite{wu2021flow,chalaki2020ICCA,valiente2022robustness}, game-theoretic control \cite{chandra2022gameplan}, and socially-compatible control \cite{schwarting2019social,wang2021socially}.
+Several control approaches have been proposed in the literature such as model predictive control \cite{mahbub2022_ifac,wang2022data}, learning-based control \cite{chalaki2020ICCA,valiente2022robustness}, game-theoretic control \cite{chandra2022gameplan}, and socially-compatible control \cite{schwarting2019social,wang2021socially}.